I spent some time on the Mercurial adapter. I made two changes that I purpose to you :

 Could you test it again with both versions of Mercurial and on Windows ?

-#3 Updated by Jean-Philippe Lang almost 10 years ago
+#3 Updated by Jean-Philippe Lang about 10 years ago

 This patch applies cleanly on the latest code.
 But it breaks this unit test: